bhavana-devulapally/Resume--Analyzer/README.md

 # Resume Analyzer

 A lightweight **NLP-powered** microservice for automated resume–to–job-description matching.
-Built on Flask and scikit-learn, it pipelines raw CV documents through text preprocessing, vectorization, and cosine-based retrieval to surface top candidates.
+Built on Flask and scikit-learn, it pipelines raw CV documents through text preprocessing, vectorization and cosine-based retrieval to surface top candidates.

 ---